Politics

 A lower court judge sided with the plaintiffs in April, leading to an expedited effort by lawmakers to pass a bill that would keep in place Alaska’s correspondence programs — which offer families up to $4,500 per student per year to cover education materials.

-The Alaska Supreme Court ultimately reversed the lower court decision and remanded the case back to the Superior Court, finding that the lawsuit should have been brought against specific school district that had allowed correspondence funding to flow to private schools, rather than against the Alaska education department.
+The Alaska Supreme Court ultimately reversed the lower court decision and remanded the case back to the Superior Court, finding that the lawsuit should have been brought against specific school districts that had allowed correspondence funding to flow to private schools, rather than against the state education department.

 Attorney Scott Kendall, who represents the plaintiffs, said Friday that the plaintiffs plan to continue pursuing the case by joining a school district in the litigation in the coming weeks.

-“Obviously not every single school district is allowing the spending of allotments for private school tuition, but several are,” Kendall said on Friday.
+“Obviously not every single school district is allowing the spending of allotments for private school tuition, but several are,” Kendall said.

 ADVERTISEMENT

-Under the law, which expires in July 2025, the department must collect information on correspondence programs, including “an accounting of student allotment funds that have been disbursed,” and present that information to the Legislature early next year.
+Under the law, which expires next summer, the department must collect information on correspondence programs, including “an accounting of student allotment funds that have been disbursed,” and present that information to the Legislature early next year.

 The law is set to expire in July 2025, meaning the department is only required to collect the information for a few months.